 Debt-Anon is a fellowship of people who share their experience, strength and hope with each other so that they may solve their common problems and help others to recover from the effects of compulsive debting/spending.
 The only requirement for membership is that there be a problem of compulsive debting/spending in a relative or friend.
 There are no dues or fees for Debt-Anon membership; we are self-supporting through our own contributions.
 Debt-Anon is not allied with any sect, denomination, politics, organization, or institution; does not wish to engage in any controversy; neither endorses nor opposes any causes.
 Our primary purpose is to recover from the effects upon us of another person's compulsive debting/spending, and to help families and friends of compulsive debtors/spenders.
 We hope that in this fellowship you will find the help and friendship that we have been privileged to enjoy.
 We would like you to feel that we understand as perhaps few can.
 We too were lonely and frustrated; but here we have found that there is no situation too difficult to be bettered, and no unhappiness too great to be lessened.

 Please turn off or place in silent mode all mobile devices including cell phones and please refrain from using them for non-Debt-Anon related activities.
 This helps maintain the serenity and focus of Fellowship Day meeting participants.
 If you have an urgent matter that cannot wait, please quietly step out of the room to handle it and close the door after you leave.
-[Secretary can re-read this statement any time during the meeting as a reminder to meeting participants.]
+[Moderator or Speaker can re-read this statement any time during the meeting as a reminder to meeting participants.]

+[Natalie requests that the Fellowship’s Group Conscience vote to adopt the scent-free language to the script and suggests adding it here:

+Scent-free Meeting

+This is a scent free meeting.
+Please refrain from wearing perfume, cologne, or other scented products as there may be people who have allergies or respiratory ailments present.
+If you are currently wearing scented products, please considering removing them on a break between sessions.

+[Natalie requests that the Fellowship’s Group Conscience vote to adopt the scent-free language to the script and suggests adding it here:

+For your personal safety, if an emergency should occur, your 2 closest emergency exits are..."
+(Moderator or Speaker to point to the 2 closest exits leading to stairs or if on ground floor, ground floor exits.)

 WORKSHOP Leader share (10-15 minutes?
 Or is the main structure up to each workshop leader?
 If we have moderators, the moderator will introduce the workshop leader/speaker at this time)